 /Word Gets Around

 I’ve mentioned before the elegance of the details within the stories told on the Stereophonics’ debut album, where, like a great many bands before and since, they stuck to what they knew, and that was life in the small towns where they came from.
-This song, in fact, was the very first single by the band, and tells the matter-of-fact tale of the suicide of a young boy Kelly Jones once knew, the photograph here being the powerful, last reminder of a life lost as the teenage boy they knew looked out at them from the front of a local newspaper.
+This song, in fact, was the very first single by the band and tells the matter-of-fact tale of the suicide of a young boy Kelly Jones once knew, the photograph here is the powerful, last reminder of a life lost as the teenage boy they knew looked out at them from the front of a local newspaper.
 There are no answers, only questions, as they are sadly always are when dealing with suicide.
 Could we have been better friends?
 Could we have done more?
 In all cases – and sadly I’ve lost a few friends that way over the years – I’ve never been able to reconcile my thoughts on those fronts, and I guess I never will.

 Frank Spinath’s journey through the human mind and psyche in song has been unafraid of going into some extraordinarily dark corners over the years, but he perhaps never again went as dark and as unsettling as in this track.
-As the friend who submitted this noted, “the ‘male gaze’ [here] is motivation for much worse things, albeit more implied than directly described“, and that’s not the half of it.
+As the friend who submitted this noted, “the ‘male gaze’ [here] is a motivation for much worse things, albeit more implied than directly described“, and that’s not the half of it.
 This is the murky world of men doing unspeakable things and putting them on camera, and the impassive view of the narrator is perhaps made all the more pathetic by the small, childlike details that are included.
 Spinath is of course in the field of psychology himself, and I can’t imagine that he has avoided coming across some disturbing things in his time, some of which – like this – filter into his songs.

 /20 Jazz Funk Greats